Imagine the internet to be a huge shopping mall. Do you know whose voice would be the loudest in that mall?

 2. In-app surveys:

-In-app surveys help businesses gather customer feedback about a specific app feature or service while the customer is using them.
+And for those brands, in-app surveys help them gather customer feedback about a specific app feature or service while the customer is using them.

 3. Live chat

 Think of live chat as an all-time available customer support agent.

 They can provide website visitors with relevant information that helps prevent reliance on support agents.